colRoz - A colour package for the land down under

 devtools::install_github("jacintak/colRoz")

-because it is a palette generator and doesn’t have a built in ggplot
+colRoz works with base R and ggplot2 because it is a palette generator and doesn’t have a built in ggplot palette function.

 1. List of palettes